Euronet Worldwide: Controversies

 In 2018, the Danish Consumer Council warned against using the ATMs due to high fees.
 "The fee is the same as if you withdraw in an ATM that is physically located abroad."
 Euronet states the fee is due to Danish banks not cooperating with Euronet to offer Dankort, the national debit card of Denmark, in the machine.

 In January 2019, the municipality of Amsterdam announced its plans to prevent new Euronet ATMs from opening in shop facades, as Euronet "charges a hefty fee per cash withdrawal and uses unfavorable exchange rates."

 The Czech Ministry of Finance drew attention of dynamic currency conversion to the European Union.
 The EU responded by adopting a new EU Regulation, according to which ATMs will have to show customers the exchange rate as well as the deviation from the exchange rate set by the European Central Bank.
 It entered into force in April 2020.
 Advocates for dynamic currency conversion argue that fees, in general, offer visibility of the total costs at the point of transaction.

 In 2019, Euronet faced criticism from the city of Prague, where it had installed hundreds of ATMs, several of which have been illegally installed into the facades of historical buildings and heritage sites without permission, in some cases irreversibly damaging the buildings.
 One particular example is the Cubist Kiosk at Vrchlického sady, which has been judged by UNESCO to have been damaged beyond repair by the installation of a Euronet ATM.

+In 2023, Euronet changed the ATM interface in the Czech Republic and Poland, such that some believed customers could be misled to select a "Cash and Balance" service, for which an additional fee for balance inquiry was charged, even if the customer wanted to get only a cash withdrawal service.
+The Polish Office of Competition and Consumer Protection stated that they were investigating the issue.